rinekri/TestServiceApp/README.md

 # TestServiceApp
-Small simple app to check how Services working
+Small simple app to check how Services, JobSchedulers and BroadcastReceivers working